Living with mental health issues can be lonely. For an athlete, these feelings can be magnified.

 - Sleep concerns.
 Early morning practices (5 a.m.), travel time to games or matches, and the need to study and complete homework can leave student athletes feeling sleep-deprived.
 A lack of sleep can increase the chances of developing a mental health disorder.

 - Pressure.
 There is a saying that pressure is a privilege.
 Some coaches motivate their student athletes with pressure.
 Many athletes put this pressure on themselves because they want to compete to the best of their abilities.
-Whether it comes from coaches, teammates, parents, or themselves, such pressure can lead to mental health issues such as stress, anxiety, and substance abuse.
+Whether it comes from coaches, teammates, parents, or themselves, such pressure can lead to mental health issues such as stress, anxiety, and substance use disorder.

 - Scholarship policies.
 If student athletes pay for their education with a scholarship tied to athletic performance, that adds another level of stress and anxiety that can contribute to the development of mental health problems.